transpower-nz/open-scd/README.md

 # SCL editor

-SCL editor is a light weight editor for substation configuration language as defined in the IEC 61850-6.
+The SCL editor is a light weight editor for substation configuration language as defined in the IEC 61850-6.
 This editor is been created with a focus on a general user that does want to be close to the process described in the standard and an easy to maintain distribution (for long term stability).

+Give it a try on https://openenergytools.github.io/scl-editor

 # Scope: